Contests & Awards

 The Sandy Nininger Medal is to be given for special merit only to high school students.
 Order the recognition package, including certificate, background history, folder and Sandy Nininger medal through the Key Club store.

-While Key Club International is no longer distributing scholarships on an international level, students are encouraged to contact their local district to see what scholarships are available at the district level.
-Each district is in charge of its own scholarship application process and distribution of funds.
-Find your district website.
+One of the first places Key Club members can look for additional scholarships is at the district level.
+Each Key Club district is in charge of its own scholarship application process and distribution of funds.
+Visit your district website to see what's available.